-Anime is a medium of Japanese society and culture that has been around for decades.
-With so much lore related to action-shonen anime, many people mistake it as nothing more than just violence and special powers; with no substance or psychology behind it all-but, this couldn’t be further from the truth!
+Anime is a medium of Japanese society and ure that has been around for decades.
+With so much lore related to action-shonen anime, many people mistake it as nothing more than just aggression and special powers; with no material or psychology behind it all-but, this couldn’t be further from the truth!

 If you’re an anime fan, then you know that there is more than one seriously intelligent character out there.
 In fact, many of them are so clever that they make our human brains look like silly putty.
 So, if you’re looking for a little mental stimulation (or just want to feel like a dumb bunny), then check out this list of the 40 smartest anime characters.
 You might be surprised by who made the cut!